Combinatorics of combinatorial topology: Constructibility

-\begin{definition}[Constructible poset] We call a poset $P$ {\it [transversely] constructible} if either $P$ is a cone (i.e.\ has a greatest element) or $P=Q\cup R$, where $Q$ and $R$ are closed subposets of $P$ such that $Q\cap R$ is of codimension one [resp.\ collared] both in $Q$ and in $R$, and each of the three posets $Q$, $R$ and $Q\cap R$ is [transversely] constructible.
+We call a poset $P$ {\it [transversely] constructible} if either $P$ is a cone (i.e.\ has a greatest element) or $P=Q\cup R$, where $Q$ and $R$ are closed subposets of $P$ such that $Q\cap R$ is of codimension one [resp.\ collared] both in $Q$ and in $R$, and each of the three posets $Q$, $R$ and $Q\cap R$ is [transversely] constructible.
 Such a decomposition $P=Q\cup R$ will be called a {\it [transverse] construction step} for brevity.
-Note that $\emptyset$ is not constructible. \end{definition}
+Note that $\emptyset$ is not constructible.

 \begin{remark} In general topology, a subset of a space $X$ is called regular closed in $X$ if it is equal to the closure of its interior.
 A subposet $Q$ of a poset $P$ is regular closed in $P$ (with respect to the Alexandroff topology) iff $Q=\fll S\flr$, where $S$ is a set of maximal elements of $P$; and nowhere dense in $P$ if it contains no maximal element of $P$.